How it all started

-GESDA was founded by the Swiss and Geneva governments on 20 February 2019 as an independent Foundation to leverage the anticipative power of science with diplomacy organizations and citizens working in Geneva and around the world.
+The Swiss and Geneva governments founded GESDA on 20 February 2019 as an independent foundation to leverage the anticipative power of science with diplomacy organizations and citizens working in Geneva and around the world.
 The Foundation began operating in January 2020.

-It was created on the growing awareness among people familiar with both science and geopolitics:
+They created it based on the growing awareness among people familiar with both science and geopolitics:

 Why in Geneva?

 The decision to create GESDA in Switzerland, and specifically in Geneva, has two complementary origins.

 Switzerland, a small country of 8 million inhabitants at the heart of Europe, relies on a long tradition of disruptive research in science and technology, on neutrality-driven renowned diplomacy, on a vibrant direct democracy as well as on innovative global companies and people interested in the world affairs.

 Geneva has all the attributes needed to support the global reach and ambitions of GESDA in science and diplomacy.